Baking Science: How To Achieve Perfect Bakes

 Liquids also help dissolve and distribute other ingredients in the batter.
 No one wants a clump of cocoa messing up the batter.

-II.
 Mastering Temperature Control for Perfect Bakes

 1. Protein coagulation: Proteins in eggs form a solid or semi-solid mass and give your baked goods structure.
 This process forms a network that holds everything together.
 It’s like building a scaffolding for baked goods.

 3. The Maillard reaction: Amino acids and reducing sugars react and produce a wide range of compounds.
 The result?
-That golden-brown color, rich flavors and mouth-watering aroma.
+That golden-brown color, rich flavors, and mouthwatering aroma.

-Fun fact: Maillard reaction is also responsible for the aroma and flavor of coffee and chocolate.
-I wouldn’t want a world without the smell of freshly brewed coffee or the irresistible taste of a rich chocolate bar?
+I wouldn’t want a world without the smell of freshly brewed coffee or the irresistible taste of a rich chocolate bar.

 Why is preheating your oven vital?